Aevienne/angelBounty/README.md

 ## Dependencies

-- [Paper API 1.21.11](https://docs.papermc.io) — provided at runtime by the server[3]
+- [Paper API 1.21.11](https://docs.papermc.io) — provided at runtime by the server.
-- [Vault API](https://dev.bukkit.org/projects/vault) — optional, used for bounty payouts when economy support is enabled[5]
+- [Vault API](https://dev.bukkit.org/projects/vault) — optional, used for bounty payouts when economy support is enabled.
-- Paper scoreboard APIs are used for sidebar, nametag, and player list displays.[1][2]
+- Paper scoreboard APIs are used for sidebar, nametag, and player list displays.